 - Breathe deeply.

 When you feel that stress is building up, take three deep breaths, slowly through your nose into your abdomen.
 Then exhale through your nose just as slowly.
-By doing so, your body will automatically down regulate the physical symptoms of anxiousness induced by the sympathetic nervous system (responsible for and maintains the fight-flight-freeze response).
-Control shifts to the parasympathetic nervous system (also called the rest and digest system).
+By doing so, your body will automatically downregulate the physical symptoms of anxiousness induced by the sympathetic nervous system (responsible for and maintains the fight-flight-freeze response).
+The parasympathetic nervous system (also called the rest and digest system) takes over control.
 Your heart rate slows down.
 You feel calmer.

 - Accept that change is happening no matter what.

 Nothing ever stays the same.
-You and the world have been changing constantly.
+You and the world have constantly been changing.

 - Stop fighting anxious feelings, start recognising them instead.